 If you are going to have surgery, tell your doctor or dentist that you are taking Zomorph capsules.

 Taking other medicines:

 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including those obtained without a prescription.
-These include: